The Beagles: Bio

 The Beagles were different from The Beatles in that The Beagles were a duo rather than a quartet and both members were anthropomorphic dogs.
-Stringer (voiced by Sandy Becker impersonating Dean Martin), the tall one, played guitar, while Tubby (voiced by Allen Swift impersonating Jerry Lewis), short, fat and wearing spectacles, played stand-up bass.
-They often got into trouble as a result of publicity stunts planned by their manager, a Scottish terrier named Scotty (also voiced by Swift).
+Stringer (voiced by Allen Swift impersonating Dean Martin), the tall one, played guitar, while Tubby (voiced by Mort Marshall impersonating Jerry Lewis), short, fat and wearing spectacles, played stand-up bass.
+They often got into trouble as a result of publicity stunts planned by their manager, a Scottish Terrier named Scotty (also voiced by Swift).

 Episodes

 All of the episodes of The Beagles with the plots.